It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 The U.S. Commercial Service in Kenya can provide background and credit-risk information on Kenyan individual or firm.
 The section can also recommend local companies that provide U.S. exporters with credit information and the bona fides of potential Kenyan importers on a commercial basis.

 In order increase competitiveness, U.S. companies are encouraged to explore financing options provided by the U.S. Export-Import Bank.
-Often by ensuring the sale, U.S. companies are able to provide better payment terms to their Kenyan partners while mitigating risk.
+Often by ensuring the sale, U.S. companies can provide better payment terms to their Kenyan partners while mitigating risk.

 Currently there are 28 domestic and 14 foreign commercial banks with branches, agencies, and other outlets throughout the country; one mortgage finance company; eight representative offices of foreign banks; eleven licensed deposit taking microfinance institutions; 49 insurance companies; the Post Office Savings Bank with a large network of branches around the country; 79 foreign exchange (forex) bureaus; three licensed credit reference bureaus, 18 money remittance providers and 174 deposit-taking licensed savings and credit cooperative organizations (SACCOs) with a membership of about 4.73 million persons (www.sasra.go.ke).
 However, the banking sector is essentially dominated by seven Tier 1 commercial banks, namely Equity Bank, Kenya Commercial Bank, ABSA Bank Kenya (formerly Barclays), Diamond Trust Bank, Cooperative Bank, NCBA Bank and Standard Chartered.
 In addition, smaller banks have emerged and experienced tremendous growth in recent years.